 Traditional dentures are a good choice if you want an affordable, non-surgical solution.
 They can look great and work well with proper fit and care.
 Implant dentures are a great choice if you want the most stable feel and better chewing power.
 They can make daily life easier and may help protect your jawbone.

 Your health, bone levels, and goals all matter.
 We will help you review your options, answer questions, and choose the best plan.
-Some people start with a traditional denture and upgrade to an implant denture later.
+Some people start with a traditional denture and later upgrade to an implant denture.
 Others begin with implants if they want more stability right away.

 Comfort, Fit, and Confidence